-To set up the tables:
+To set up the table:

-Remove the table top from the underside of the mechanical access hatch by pulling the knob on each of the corner latches and rotating it away from the stowed table.

-- Set tables aside in the cockpit. - Remove the pedestals from the storage clips and place them upright in the receiver plates located on the top of the mechanical hatch in the cockpit. - Place the tables on the top of the pedestals and assure that they are securely seated on the pedestals.
+- Remove the table top from the underside of the access hatch and set aside in the cockpit. - Remove the pedestal from its storage and place it upright in the receiver plate located on the deck in the cockpit. - Place the table top on the top of the pedestal and assure that it is securely seated on the pedestal.